publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt2/m__us_usc_t29_s1052.md

     (b)

-        (1) Except as otherwise provided in paragraphs (2), (3), and (4), all years of service with the employer or employers maintaining the plan shall be taken into account in computing the period of service for purposes of subsection (a)(1) of this section.
+        (1) Except as otherwise provided in paragraphs (2), (3), and (4), all years of service with the employer or employers maintaining the plan shall be taken into account in computing the period of service for purposes of subsection (a)(1).

-        (2) In the case of any employee who has any 1-year break in service (as defined in [section 1053(b)(3)(A) of this title][/us/usc/t29/s1053/b/3/A]) under a plan to which the service requirements of clause (i) of subsection (a)(1)(B) of this section apply, if such employee has not satisfied such requirements, service before such break shall not be required to be taken into account.
+        (2) In the case of any employee who has any 1-year break in service (as defined in [section 1053(b)(3)(A) of this title][/us/usc/t29/s1053/b/3/A]) under a plan to which the service requirements of clause (i) of subsection (a)(1)(B) apply, if such employee has not satisfied such requirements, service before such break shall not be required to be taken into account.

-        (3) In computing an employee’s period of service for purposes of subsection (a)(1) of this section in the case of any participant who has any 1-year break in service (as defined in [section 1053(b)(3)(A) of this title][/us/usc/t29/s1053/b/3/A]), service before such break shall not be required to be taken into account under the plan until he has completed a year of service (as defined in subsection (a)(3) of this section) after his return.
+        (3) In computing an employee’s period of service for purposes of subsection (a)(1) in the case of any participant who has any 1-year break in service (as defined in [section 1053(b)(3)(A) of this title][/us/usc/t29/s1053/b/3/A]), service before such break shall not be required to be taken into account under the plan until he has completed a year of service (as defined in subsection (a)(3)) after his return.

         (4)